 Terra Goodnight · May 21, 2013

+“There seems to be a lot of intensity behind that issue,” he said in an interview.
+“Most senators I’ve spoken with are strongly against that provision and I think there’s significant support on both sides of the aisle to take it out.” [source: Gongwer]It’s a welcome development, but it’s too early to celebrate a victory for voting rights.
 It’s not surprising lawmakers are backing away from the ill-conceived voter suppression scheme, given how dearly it would cost Ohio’s public colleges and universities — $272 million according to our estimate.
 But there are indications that party leaders in both the House and the Senate are intent on finding another way to approach the issue of student voting.
 Particularly disturbing were comments by Ohio House Speaker, William Batchelder in the Toledo Blade:

 Tagged in these Policy Areas: Ohio State Budget